la2050/challenge/_2021/learn/costsbeyondtuition-org.md

   foundation to achieve our mission of closing the inequality gap and encourage college students that are struggling financially to continue pursuing their higher education.
-Approximately how many people will be directly impacted by this proposal?: '100' Approximately how many people will be indirectly impacted by this proposal?: '500' Please describe the broader impact of your proposal.: >- Our project will have a lasting impact on the most marginalized college students, who are often first-generation college students.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '100' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500' Describe how Los Angeles County will be different if your work is successful.: >- Our project will have a lasting impact on the most marginalized college students, who are often first-generation college students.
 The lasting impact of CostsBeyondTuition.org includes higher graduation rates amongst our low